ZulfanBas/Gaianet-bot/README.md

 ```
 The capital of France is Paris.
 ```

-## Troubleshooting

-- Ensure you have an active internet connection.
-- Check the API endpoint and payload structure if you encounter issues.
-- Make sure you have the necessary permissions to write to the file system.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

 Feel free to modify the code and contribute to this project by creating pull requests.
 Happy coding!